ImperialCollegeLondon/virtual_ecosystem/docs/source/command_line_tools/ve_run.md

 ## The `ve_run` command line tool

-The `ve_run` command line tool exists to run the virtual rainforest model.
+The `ve_run` command line tool exists to run the Virtual Ecosystem model.
 At the moment this consists of validated a set of schema files, using their contents to initialise a set of models and then setting up the main simulation loop.
 It goes no further than that, and no actual simulation steps are performed.
 This will change in the future.